kepps-usr/seafile-kubernetes/README.md

 	--from-literal=SEAFILE_ADMIN_EMAIL=admin@email.com \
 	--from-literal=SEAFILE_ADMIN_PASSWORD=changeme

-and if you want to testing from your local you have to change the SERVICE_URL and FILE_SERVER_ROOT with port you use to forward from service
+And if you want to testing from your local you have to change the SERVICE_URL and FILE_SERVER_ROOT with port you use to forward from service.

-example :
+Example :

 ![IMAGE_DESCRIPTION](https://cicd-gitlab.protonema.co.id/devops/seafile-project/-/raw/main/img/example.png)